laravel/docs/contracts.md

 		}
 	}

 When the event listener is resolved, the service container will read the type-hints on the constructor of the class, and inject the appropriate value.
-To learn more about registering things in the service container, check out [the documentation](/docs/{{version}}/container).
+To learn more about registering things in the service container, check out [its documentation](/docs/{{version}}/container).